 Traveling should be a relaxing and enjoyable experience.
 But surprises, especially those ties to your finances, can divert the fun, and sometimes ruin a trip if overlooked.
 Here are eight financial travel tips you should follow before your next trip to ensure smooth sailing!

-- Contact Your Credit Union or Credit Card Company
+- Contact Your Credit Union if Traveling Internationally

-If you are a Noble Credit Union member, you can set a travel notice in Online Banking or by calling the Contact Center during business hours at 559-252-5000.
+If you are a Noble Credit Union member, you can set a travel notice prior to international travel (travel notes are not necessary for domestic travel in the US including Alaska and Hawaii) in Online Banking or by calling the Contact Center during business hours at 559-252-5000.
 Please be sure to notify the Credit Union at least 3 - 5 days before your departure date so we can limit any inconvenience to your card usage.

 - Carry a Backup Card